david-oc-miller/event-sourcing-demo/README.md

 - [AQ over CRUD](https://ralfwestphal.substack.com/p/aq-over-crud)
 - [True Agility Requires Event Sourcing](https://ralfwestphal.substack.com/p/true-agility-requires-event-sourcing)

+# Event Sourcing Defined

+1. Events are the source of truth.
+Other repositories may be hydrated from the event stream, for search or reporting or other special requirements, but these other repositories can always be wiped and re-hydrated from the event stream, with no loss of data.
+2. Events are immutable

 # The General Approach

 First, a simple in-memory event store capable of the basic use cases outlined in the above links.
 This provides a simple foundation.